Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: Particle description of ice floes

 Finally, we combine \eqref{eq:vrw} with \eqref{eq:dtM2v-inq}, \eqref{eq:T21-inq} and \eqref{eq:T22-inq} to obtain

 We use Grönwall's lemma \cite{gronwall1919note,evans2022partial} to find the desired estimate. \end{proof}

-\begin{remark} Similar to the result \cite{ha2008Kinetic} for the Cucker-Smale model, if the drag force is absent (i.e., $\alpha^i=\beta^i=0$), Lemma \ref{lem:sumparticleE} and Lemma \ref{lem:sumparticleEb} imply that the total energy $M_2$ is monotonically decreasing with a lower bound.
+\begin{remark} Similar to the result \cite{ha2008Kinetic} for the Cucker-Smale model, if the environmental force and torque are zero, Lemma \ref{lem:sumparticleE} and Lemma \ref{lem:sumparticleEb} imply that the total energy $M_2$ is monotonically decreasing with a lower bound.
 Lemma \ref{lem:sumparticleEb} uses an assumption on the duration of contact $t_c^{ij}$.
-This is due to that the unregularized formula $t_c^{ij}\sim |\bfv^i-\bfv^j|^{-1/5}$ in \eqref{eq:demparm} is not uniformly bounded as $|\bfv^i-\bfv^j|\to 0$.
+This is due to the unregularized formula $t_c^{ij}\sim |\bfv^i-\bfv^j|^{-1/5}$ in \eqref{eq:demparm} not being uniformly bounded as $|\bfv^i-\bfv^j|\to 0$.
 To obtain an energy-type estimate bound, one needs to remove this singularity.
 The common floe modeling practice \cite{herman2016discrete,damsgaard2018application}: either (i) caps $t_c^{ij}$ by a prescribed maximal contact time (often tied to time-step size $dt$ in numerical simulation); or (ii) regularizes with a small $v_\ast>0$ as